gamzemdn/sv-benchmarking/README.md

 ## Data Availability

 All data has been obtained from publicly available sources.
 Due to file sizes, the raw data is not included in this repository.
-See [`data/README.md`](data/README.md) for download instructions.

 | Sample | Veri | Kaynak |
 |--------|------|--------|